WIPs and Pubs

-The primary goal of this Article is three-fold: (1) to explore the role of the innocent infringer archetype historically and in the digital age; (2) to highlight the tension between customary and generally accepted online uses and copyright law that compromise efficient use of technology and progress of the digital technologies, the Internet, and society at large; and (3) to offer a legislative fix in the form of safe harbor for direct innocent infringers.
-Such an exemption seems not only more efficient but also more just in the online environment where unwitting infringement for the average copyright consumer is far easier than ever to commit, extremely difficult to police, and often causes little, if any, cognizable market harm.
+This Article explores the role of the innocent infringer archetype historically and in the digital age; highlights the tension between customary and generally accepted online uses and copyright law that compromise efficient use of technology and progress of the digital technologies, the Internet, and society at large; and offers a legislative fix in the form of safe harbor for direct innocent infringers.

 Reverse Engineering IP, 17 Marquette Intell.
 Prop.
 L. Rev. 61 (2013)

 This Article examines the role that “reverse engineering” and other policies and doctrines have played in the inventive context to protect the “space” such second-generation innovators require to build upon and around existing inventions that justify the patent monopoly.
 Further, this Article explores how patent policy better protects and encourages that space than does copyright, theoretically and in practice.

 Sampling, Looping and Mashing … Oh My!
 How Hip Hop Music is Scratching More Than the Surface of Copyright Law, 21 Fordham Intell.
 Prop.
 Media & Ent.
 L.J.
 843 (2011)